dnadalini/PULP-TrainLib-Tutorial/Ex01-TrainLib_Deployer/README.md

 make clean get_golden all run
 ```

-Executing the last command will generate the golden model from PyTorch (`make get_golden`) and compile the code for the execution on the PULP simulator (`make clean all run`).
+Executing the last command will generate the reference golden model from PyTorch (`make get_golden`) and compile the code for the execution on the PULP GVSoC simulator (`make clean all run`).
 On the terminal, you will find both the functional and profiling information.

 ```
 make clean         : deletes executable